justinlovinger/cv-site/README.md

 #### Hot code reload with PureScript code

 The parcel dev server
-will watch for Javascript changes, and automatically reload the web page with your changes.
+will watch for JavaScript changes, and automatically reload the web page with your changes.
-Your IDE should watch for PureScript changes and automatically compile to Javascript.
+Your IDE should watch for PureScript changes and automatically compile to JavaScript.
 Together,
-the webpage should automatically reload with your PureScript changes.
+the web page should automatically reload when your PureScript changes.

 ## Production build